iterativ/openopc2/README.md

 ## 🙏 Credits

 OpenOPC 2 is based on the OpenOPC python library that was originally created by Barry Barnleitner and its many Forks on Github.
-Without the great work of all the contributors
+Without the great work of all the contributors, this would not be possible.
+Contribution is open for everyone.

 The authors of the var package are: